Evolution Strategies at the Hyperscale: Introduction

 \section{Introduction}

-Evolution Strategies (ES) \citep{Rechenberg78, Beyer1995,Beyer02} are an attractive alternative to first-order methods based on gradient backpropagation, for several reasons.
-First, ES does not require differentiability, so it can optimise a broader class of models, like models with discrete parametrisation spaces (cellular automata), and can optimize objectives where gradients are unavailable or noisy, like outcome-only rewards in LLM fine-tuning \citep{qiu2025evolutionstrategiesscalellm}.
-Second, ES is more robust to noisy and ill-conditioned optimisation landscapes \citep{wierstra2011naturalevolutionstrategies,ijcai2021p443}.
-Unlike gradients, population-based exploration smooths irregularities \citep{salimans2017}, tolerates discontinuities, and mitigates issues like ill-conditioned curvature or vanishing and exploding gradients in long-range or recurrent settings \citep{hansen2023cmaevolutionstrategytutorial}.
-Third, ES is highly amenable to scaling through parallelisation, since fitness evaluations are independent across population members and require only the communication of scalar fitnesses, which maps cleanly onto modern inference infrastructure and yields near-linear speedups on large clusters \citep{salimans2017}.
-By contrast, backpropagation requires communicating and aggregating gradients across devices, yielding updates with high memory and computation costs.
-Additionally, backpropagation requires special care when training models with low-precision datatypes, whereas ES can directly optimize any model with the same datatypes used at inference time.
-Together, these properties position ES as a potentially powerful foundation for training large, discrete, or hybrid architectures, and end-to-end systems with non-differentiable components, including large language models (LLMs) \citep{brown2020language,Chowdhery2022PaLM,Du2022GLaM,Fedus2022SwitchTransformers}.
+Evolution Strategies (ES) \citep{Rechenberg78, Beyer1995,Beyer02} is an attractive alternative to first-order methods based on gradient backpropagation for several reasons.
+First, ES does not require differentiability; it can optimise a broader class of models, like those with discrete parametrisations (cellular automata) or objectives for which gradients are unavailable or noisy, such as outcome-only rewards in LLM fine-tuning \citep{qiu2025evolutionstrategiesscalellm}.
+Second, ES can be more robust to noisy and ill-conditioned optimisation landscapes \citep{wierstra2011naturalevolutionstrategies,ijcai2021p443}.
+Population-based exploration smooths irregularities \citep{salimans2017}, tolerates discontinuities, and mitigates issues like ill-conditioned curvature or vanishing and exploding gradients in long-range or recurrent settings \citep{hansen2023cmaevolutionstrategytutorial}.
+Third, ES is highly amenable to parallel scaling, since fitness evaluations are independent across population members and require only the communication of scalar fitnesses, which maps cleanly onto modern inference infrastructure and yields near-linear speedups on large clusters \citep{salimans2017}.
+By contrast, backpropagation requires communicating and aggregating gradients across devices, yielding updates with high memory and computational costs.
+Furthermore, backpropagation requires special care when training models with low-precision datatypes~\citep{fishman2025scalingfp8trainingtrilliontoken}, whereas ES can directly optimise any model with the same datatypes used at inference time.
+Together, these properties position ES as a potentially powerful tool for training large, discrete, or hybrid architectures, and end-to-end systems with non-differentiable components, including LLMs \citep{brown2020language,Chowdhery2022PaLM,Du2022GLaM,Fedus2022SwitchTransformers}.